twenzel/MessageBusDemo/Demo3-CQRS/readme.md

 This example uses the [MassTransit](http://masstransit-project.com/) library on top of [RabbitMQ](https://www.rabbitmq.com/) transportation.

+The data of the domain service and query service are stored in an embedded RavenDb database.
+The RavenDb Studio is accessable using http://localhost:50011 (query service) and http://localhost:50022 (domain service).

 #### Initial data
 Please call the http://localhost:5002/api/Applications/test url to create initial data.